 In a Hurry?
 Find top-rated builders in your area by clicking the button below:

 How Much Do Materials and Labour Cost in 2022?

-It will cost around £5,000 to put a pitched roof on a single garage as a ballpark figure.
-This estimate depends on many factors, all of which I’ll go into below.
+As a ballpark figure, it will cost around £5,000 to put a pitched roof on a single garage.
+This estimate depends on many factors, which I’ll go into below.

 How Long Does it Take?

 The whole job can be completed on-site in a matter of days by a professional but if you’re looking to do all or much of it yourself, be prepared to plan and do whatever’s needed to make things run smoothly.

 Why Do You Want to Change the Roof?